docker/docs/deploy/rbac/rbac-basics-group-resources.md

 Access to a collection is granted with a path defined in an access label.

 For example, each user has a private collection with the path, `/Shared/Private/<username>`.
-The  private collection for user "hans" would have the access label: `com.docker.ucp.access.label = /Shared/Private/hans`.
+The  private collection for user "molly" would have the access label: `com.docker.ucp.access.label = /Shared/Private/molly`.

 To deploy applications into a custom collection, you must define the collection first.
 For an example, see [Deploy stateless app with RBAC](./deploy/rbac/rbac-howto-deploy-stateless-app/#swarm-stack).
 When a user